kambielawski/taichi-vacc/README.md

 cp /users/k/t/ktbielaw/taichi-vacc-x11_latest.sif ~
 ```

+There is another Markdown file in this directory if you want to know the details of building a custom Singularity container (as of 3/26/2024 that guide is still under construction)

-(I asked the VACC people if this can be stored in a common place that is not my user directory, waiting to hear back)
+(I asked the VACC people if this pre-made Taichi container can be stored in a common place that is not my user directory, waiting to hear back)

 ## 2. Running a Taichi program
 From the VACC Knowledgebase: "Docker is not allowed on the VACC due to the security risks of running it in a multitenant environment.
 However, Singularity can interface with Docker repositories and run containers in most cases."